johsteffens/beth/doc/bcore/btcl.md

   * false
   * PI

-# Evaluating other source files.
+# Including other source files.

 The keyword **embed** evaluates code from another file.